Aeroshell: Design factors

 The overall dynamics of aeroshells are influenced by inertial and drag forces, as defined it this equation: ß=m/CdA where m is defined as the mass of the aeroshell and its respective loads and CdA is defined as the amount of drag force an aeroshell can generate during a freestream condition.
-Overall, β is defined as mass divided by drag force (mas per unit drag area).
+Overall, β is defined as mass divided by drag force (mass per unit drag area).
 A higher mass per unit drag area causes aeroshell entry, descent, and landing to happen at low and dense points of the atmosphere and also reduces the elevation capability and the timeline margin for landing.
 This is because a higher mass/drag area means the spacecraft does not have sufficient drag to slow down early in its decent, relying on the thicker atmosphere found at lower altitudes for the majority of its deceleration.
 Furthermore, higher mass/drag ratios mean less mass can be allocated to the spacecraft's payload which will have secondary impacts on funding and mission's science goals.
 Factors that increase during EDL include heat load and rate, which causes the system to forcefully accommodate the increase in thermal loads.
 This situation reduces the useful landed mass capability of entry, descent, and landing because an increase in thermal load leads to a heavier support structure and thermal protection system (TPS) of the aeroshell.
 Static stability also needs to be taken into consideration as it is necessary to maintain a high-drag altitude.
 This is why a swept aeroshell forebody as opposed to a blunt one is required; the previous shape ensures this factor's existence but also reduces drag area.
 Thus, there is a resulting tradeoff between drag and stability that affects the design of an aeroshell's shape.
 Lift-to-drag ratio is also another factor that needs to be considered.
 The ideal level for a lift-to-drag ration is at non-zero.
 Maintaining a non-zero L/D ratio allows for a higher parachute deployment altitude and reduced loads during deceleration.